-Maximize storage facility space to maximize your storage space
+Maximize storage facility space to maximize your storage space.

 Make Sure Racks Are Fully Load-bearing

-Devices and dies come in various sizes and shapes; occasionally, they’re very compact and yet extremely heavy.
+Devices and dies come in various sizes and shapes; occasionally, they’re very compact yet extremely heavy.
 Because of this, they might not relax uniformly over one or both support beams, but their heavyweight still needs to be upheld.
-Without a rack engineered to be totally load-bearing, these products eventually may alter the shelf beams and endanger the products being held– and, most critically, individuals managing those products.
+Without a rack engineered to be load-bearing, these products eventually may alter the shelf beams and endanger the products being held– and, most critically, individuals managing those products.

-Understand your storage needs
+Understand your storage needs.

 Before your firm invests significant portions of the budget for a setup that isn’t a real system, get clear on the following: